vxgmichel/pytango-devicedoc/README.md

 ## Demo

-This repository contains a simple demo of the tangodoc extension.
+This repository contains a simple demo of the devicedoc extension.
 In order to build the documentation, use the 'demo/build_doc' script.
 Then take a look at: